For a full listing of the academic policies of Caldwell University, please consult the current undergraduate and graduate catalogs.

 Call the Emergency closing Hotline number 973-618-3100, after 6:00 a.m. for day classes, and 3:00 p.m. to see if evening classes are cancelled OR go to the College Website caldwell.edu.
 Please note that cancellation of daytime classes does not necessarily mean that evening classes are also cancelled.

-Caldwell College requires that all students use their college issued e-mail account.
+Caldwell University requires that all students use their college issued e-mail account.
 It is easily accessible and does not change.
-Caldwell College uses this e-mail address for all official communication to the College community.
+Caldwell University uses this e-mail address for all official communication to the College community.

 If a student files an official withdrawal or add/drop form with the Office of Graduate Studies or the Registrar, the student will be entitled to a refund according to the following schedule: